-The Head Boy Team are regarded as ambassadors of the school by staff, governors and parent/carers and are looked up to by younger students.
+The Junior Leadership Team (JLT) are regarded as ambassadors of the school by staff, governors and parent/carers and are looked up to by younger students.
 They set exemplary standards at all times.

-The Head Boy Team are appointed towards the end of the Spring Term of Year 10.
-As well as our Head boy and Deputy Head Boys there are a team of senior prefects who have a variety of roles and responsibilities in the school; some of the roles are listed below.
+The JLT are appointed towards the end of the Spring Term of Year 10.
+As well as Head boy and Deputy Head Boys there are a team of senior prefects who have a variety of roles and responsibilities in the school; some of the opportunities are listed below.

 Anti-Bullying Ambassadors are responsible for raising awareness of bullying, leading on campaigns, promoting kindness and for helping their peers stay safe both online and offline.
-They have all been trained by a member of staff from the Diana Award Anti-Bullying Ambassador Programme.
+They are trained by a member of staff from the Diana Award Anti-Bullying Ambassador Programme.

 Team London Young Ambassadors

 Team London Ambassadors is an organisation aimed at helping and promoting a fairer and more equal society.
-It is a national organisation supported by the mayor of London to get the London youth active in philanthropic works.
+It is a national organisation supported by the Mayor of London to get the London youth active in philanthropic works.
 Rutlish is proud to be part of such an exciting project.
-19 boys from year 9 expressed their interest in the project by producing a detailed letter of how they would make London and the world better for everyone.
 Together we will be holding charity events in the hope of raising as much money for those in need both nationally and internationally.
-Lets get involved!!!

 Tutor Group Representatives